unfoldingWord/checking-tool-wrapper/Notes.md

 ## TO DOs

+- makeSureBiblesLoadedForTool should be called in the core codebase before loading/opening tool.
+(Maybe remove its usage in the tool?)
 - Remove prop selectors for wrappers in container.js
 - TO DOs.
 - Move Container.js to the containers folder and rename it to Main.js or App.js.
 Also make the respective changes in both tools (tw & tn) repos.
-- makeSureBiblesLoadedForTool should be called in the core codebase before loading/opening tool.
-(Maybe remove its usage in the tool?)
-- Add/Convert getLexiconData & getAvailableScripturePaneSelections to helper functions

-- Move locle strings that were previously used on the core and now are used in the tools.
+- Move locale strings that were previously used on the core and now are used in the tools.

-### VerseCheckWrapper (actions)
+### Actions

+- makeSureBiblesLoadedForTool
 - onInvalidCheck /
 - goToNext /
 - goToPrevious /